Chapter 2: Why is strategic alignment important?

-Strong organizational alignment is a key differentiator between high-performing and low-performing companies.
-Through extensive research, we've found that organizational alignment has a tangible financial impact on an organization.
+Strong strategic alignment is a key differentiator between high-performing and low-performing companies.
+Through extensive research, we've found that alignment has a tangible financial impact on an organization.
 It also significantly impacts its ability to remain competitive.
 These findings include:

 - Companies that regularly exceeded revenue goals were 2.3X more likely to report high levels of alignment.

 - Aligned companies churn 36% fewer customers each year.

 - Aligned companies close 38% more sales proposals.

 - Roughly 10% of a company's spending is wasted to misalignment, on average.

 - Highly aligned companies grow revenue 58% faster and are 72% more profitable than their misaligned counterparts.

 Here are some shareable statistics that help to illustrate the importance of alignment.

 - 22% of employees don't understand their company's values or don't know what they are.